 We performed a comparison between SSIS and WSO2 Enterprise Integrator based on real PeerSpot user reviews.

-Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is easy to set up the product."
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The performance and stability are good."

 "It is easy to set up the solution."